 Make a mud knot in your horse’s tail

-- Because of how mud knots are done (around the lower part of the tail bone), I really suggest using them cautiously.
-Before you get started, you may be relieved to know that mud knots are easier to do and remain more secure if you start with a slightly dirty tail.
-Adding detangler or just after a fresh shampoo/conditioner will leave you pretty frustrated.
+- Because of how mud knots are done (around the lower part of the tailbone), I suggest using them cautiously.
+Before you start, you may be relieved to know that mud knots are easier to do and remain more secure if you start with a slightly dirty tail.
+Adding detangler or knotting just after a fresh shampoo/conditioner will leave you pretty frustrated.